 In addition, I have a nonfiction piece and a short story that will publish with a middle grade anthology later this year (Grosset & Dunlap).
 I signed two new picture book contracts (Peachtree, Knopf).
 I sold a book that I wrote and will illustrate (Peachtree).
 I have a new book that will publish in two months (Whoosh!, Charlesbridge).
 I’m currently finishing up a book that will publish next fall (Stalebread, Clarion).
 And one that I’m over-the-top especially excited about–I’m in the beginning stages of revising my next authored and illustrated book, Strong As Sandow: How Eugen Sandow Became the Strongest Man on Earth (Charlesbridge).
 And a partridge in a pear tree!

 Alison: That is a mountain of writerly work.
 Thanks for the list of new titles to add to my IndieBound cart.
-With all of these looming deadlines, we’re honored that you can make time to spend a weekend with us at The Barn this fall.
+With all of these looming deadlines, we’re honored that you can make time to spend a weekend with us at The Barn.
 Can you tell us a little about what you have planned for The Journey?

 Don: Plan?
 You mean, beyond doing yoga every morning?
 Okay.
 I can tell you this.
 I’ve attended two Highlights workshops myself.